Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

 where $f_\text{E1}^\text{QRPA}(E_\gamma)$ is the strength found in Gogny-HFB+QRPA calculations.
 The phenomenological parameters $f_0$, $\epsilon_0$ are free parameters and $U$ is the excitation energy of the initial level.
-The strength are allowed to be scaled and shifted through the parameters $c_\text{E1}$ and $\delta_\text{E1}$, respectively.
-The M1 strength was estimated within the SMLO model (eq. \eqref{eq:SMLO_M1_strength}).
+The strength is allowed to be scaled and shifted through the free parameters $c_\text{E1}$ and $\delta_\text{E1}$, respectively.
+The M1 strength was estimated within the SMLO model, Eq. \eqref{eq:SMLO_M1_strength}.

 Data points from a Coulomb dissociation measurement of $^{68}\mathrm{Ni}$ are also considered \cite{PhysRevLett.111.242503}.
-This features a strong narrow Pygmy dipole resonance at $E_x \approx 9.5$ MeV which has been accounted for by including a SLO in the E1 strength.
-Since the extracted $\gamma$SF in $^{67}\mathrm{Ni}$ only extends to $5.8$ MeV we cannot determine if such a PDR also exists in $^{67}\mathrm{Ni}$.
-In order to account for either possibility, we have repeated the analysis both with and without the PDR.
-In the latter case the two lowest points of $^{68}\mathrm{Ni}$ were excluded in the likelihood (Eq. \eqref{eq:gsf_68Ni}).
+This features a strong narrow Pygmy dipole resonance (PDR) at $E_x \approx 9.5$ MeV which has been accounted for by including a SLO in the E1 strength.
+Since the extracted $\gamma$SF in $^{67}\mathrm{Ni}$ only extends to $5.5$ MeV we cannot determine if such a PDR also exists in $^{67}\mathrm{Ni}$.
+In order to account for either possibility, we have repeated the analysis both with and without including the PDR, observed in $^{68}\mathrm{Ni}$, in the $^{67}\mathrm{Ni}$ strength.
+In the latter case, the two experimental points at $E_\gamma = 8.4$ MeV and $E_\gamma = 9.5$ MeV of $^{68}\mathrm{Ni}$ were excluded and removed from consideration in Eq. \eqref{eq:gsf_68Ni}.
+A list of all model combinations and their parameters are listed in table \ref{tab:ModelParam}.